SebastianDrynda/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To have more data, the following data were used:
+Addionally to the data provided by udacity (data/01_udacity), I collected and used the following data [model.py line 158](model.py#L158.:

 Track 1
-- One track driving forward.
+- Some (5-6) laps driving forward (data/02_track1_forward)
-- One track driving backward.
+- Three laps driving backward (data/03_track1_backward)

 Track 2
-- Two second track driving forward.
+- Two laps driving forward.
+That was not enough data to stay on the whole track (data/04_track2_forward)
-- Four addionally second track driving forward.
+- Four additionally laps driving forward (data/05_track2_forward))

-All these data was used for training the model with three epochs.
+All these data was used for training the model with 10 epochs.
 The data was shuffled randomly.
 The following picture shows the training:

 ![Model Mean-square ](images/model_mse_lost.png)

-After this training, the car was driving down the road all the time on the [first](video.mp4) and [second](video_second_track.mp4) track.
+After this training, the car was driving down the road all the time on the [first](video.mp4) and [second](video_track2.mp4) track.